 Your brand shouldn’t be all things to all people; you need it to be one thing to your target audience—something that helps convince them that they can’t live without your products or services.
 So how do you earn followers who will eventually turn into customers?
 Through engagement and being able to identify with them.

-Yes, engagement is crucial for any business, but particularly for a small business, which may not have the resources and unlimited marketing budget to promote their products and services.
+Yes, engagement is crucial for any business, but particularly for a small business, which may not have the resources and unlimited marketing budget to promote its products and services.
 Social media is the great equalizer.
 Not only can it provide a huge return on investment, but it can do a lot of the legwork for you.
 And you don’t even have to leave the comfort of your office!

 But first, you need to have a firm grasp of your target audience.